arnaud-lb/php-rdkafka/README.md

 From there, we can produce as much messages as we want, using the produce
 method:
 ``` php
 <?php

 $topic->produce(RD_KAFKA_PARTITION_UA, 0, "Message payload");
 ```
 The first argument is the partition.
 RD_KAFKA_PARTITION_UA stands for *unassigned*, and lets librdkafka choose the partition.
 The second argument are message flags and should always be 0, currently.
 The message payload can be anything.

 #### Proper shutdown
-This should typically be done prior to destroying a producer instance
+This should be done prior to destroying a producer instance
 to make sure all queued and in-flight produce requests are completed
 before terminating.
 Use a reasonable value for $timeout_ms.
 ```php